-Construction of the project is identified in the County's FY24 stormwater capital improvement plan (CIP).
-It is currently anticipated that the County's cost-share would be provided through Regulatory Program Support under Fund 40100 Stormwater Services in the Fairfax County Fiscal Year 2024 budget (see Attachment 1 for the County's stormwater CIP plan and County budget document).
+The design of the project is identified in the County's FY24 stormwater capital improvement plan (CIP).
+It is currently anticipated that the County's cost-share would be provided through Emergency and Flood Response under Fund 40100 Stormwater Services in the Fairfax County Fiscal Year 2024 budget (see Attachment 1 for the County's stormwater CIP plan and County budget document).